 - Slow drying

 - Can over saturate paper

-I remember Shuttle Art from when I was younger which could expose my age so let’s just say they have been around for a while and are great for beginning with markers.
+I remember Shuttle Art from when I was younger which could expose my age so let’s just say they have been around for a while and are great for beginners with markers.

-The square barrel shape is comfortable and will stop the marker from rolling around which compliments how well these blend.
-There is a learning curve to using these markers to achieve the best results especially for the beginner.
+The square barrel shape is comfortable and will stop the marker from rolling around which compliments how well they blend.
+There is a learning curve to using these markers to achieve the best results, especially for the beginner.